 Jay Brewster began his term as Pepperdine's provost and chief academic officer on August 1, 2021.
 The provost reports directly to the president, provides academic leadership to the University and its five schools and colleges, and devotes significant time to issues of academic planning, program development, assessment, and the advancement of scholarship.

 Brewster earned his bachelor's degree in science education from Lubbock Christian University.
-He earned his PhD in cell biology and biochemistry from Rice University, which he followed with a postdoctoral fellowship at McLaughlin Research Institute for Biomedical Sciences.
+He earned his PhD in cell biology and biochemistry from Rice University, followed with a postdoctoral fellowship at McLaughlin Research Institute for Biomedical Sciences.

 Office of the Provost